apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Records the detailed message of the component in its current phase.
+<p>message records the component details message in current phase.
-Keys can be podName, deployName, or statefulSetName.
+Keys are podName or deployName or statefulSetName.
 The format is <code>ObjectKind/Name</code>.</p>
 </td>
 </tr>
 </tbody>